Neural Conditional Transport Maps: Results and Analysis

-\textbf{Climate Economic Impact Distributions:} Figure~\ref{fig:damages} presents the performance of our model on the climate damages dataset, showing its capability to generate realistic distributions across different climate scenarios.
-For each SSP scenario, we compare ground truth GDP per capita with climate damages distributions with samples from our conditional transport model over the 2030-2100 time horizon.
-The results demonstrate our model's effectiveness at capturing both central tendencies and uncertainty (shaded regions, $90\%$ confidence intervals), specific to each scenario.
-Our approach learns the distinct patterns across different SSPs: SSP1 shows relatively stable relative impacts with wide uncertainty, while SSP2 exhibits a moderate decline after 2060.
-The SSP3 scenario shows the most pronounced downward trend, which our model captures accurately despite the smaller uncertainty.
+Figure~\ref{fig:damages} presents our model's performance on the climate damages dataset, demonstrating its capability to generate realistic distributions across different climate scenarios.
+For each SSP scenario, we compare ground truth GDP per capita with climate damages distributions against samples from our conditional transport model over the 2030-2100 time horizon.

+The results demonstrate our model's effectiveness at capturing both central tendencies and uncertainty (shaded regions represent 90\% confidence intervals) specific to each scenario.
+Our approach successfully learns the distinct temporal evolution patterns across different SSPs: SSP1 shows relatively stable relative impacts with wide uncertainty reflecting the optimistic but uncertain nature of this scenario, while SSP2 exhibits a moderate decline after 2060 consistent with intermediate climate projections.
+The SSP3 scenario shows the most pronounced downward trend—representing severe climate impacts—which our model captures accurately despite the smaller uncertainty bounds characteristic of this more deterministic high-impact scenario.